 Step 3.
 Roll your body gently away from the side being stretched until you feel the stretch coming into the deep pec area.

 I hope you have fun giving these stretches a go.
 If you have consistently tight pec minors it is worth chatting with your practitioner about testing the strength of your lower trap muscles.
 These muscles do the opposite action and are commonly weak in conjunction with a tight pec minor.
-Some tips on how to test and strengthen your lower trap coming soon!
+Click here to check out some tips on how to test and strengthen your lower trap.